 Perfect Pairings for Mulberry & Earl Grey Cheesecake

-This Mulberry & Earl Grey Cheesecake is a decadent dessert that pairs beautifully with a strong cup of Earl Grey tea or a glass of chilled white wine.
-For a more casual setting, it also makes a lovely accompaniment to a scoop of vanilla ice cream or a dollop of freshly whipped cream.
+This Mulberry & Earl Grey Cheesecake is the perfect dessert to serve at any special occasion, from dinner parties to holiday gatherings.
+It pairs beautifully with a steaming cup of Earl Grey tea or a glass of dry sparkling wine.
+For a lighter pairing, try it with a crisp, fresh salad or a tart lemon sorbet.

 Storage and Make-Ahead Tips